shaolinseed/shaolinseed/README.md

 - 👋 Hi, I’m Rahim
 - 👀 I’m interested in blockchain, machine learning and generative art.
-- 🌱 I’m currently learning the Plutus smart contract language (based on Haskell.
+- 🌱 I’m currently learning the Plutus smart contract language (based on Haskell).
 - 📫 How to reach me: rahimny99@gmail.com

 <!---